TcMenu/documentation/content/arduino-libraries/tc-menu/tcmenu-plugins/customise-menu-input-display-plugin.md

  * Select no input for the input type in the generator.
  * In the setup of your application prepare your own input facilities.
  * When your equivalent of the OK button is pressed, call `menuMgr.onMenuSelect(buttonHeld);` where button held indicates if the button is held down.
  * The standard renderer is based on values being chosen based on values between 0 and a maximum value.
 Generally this is done by a rotary encoder (or a simulation thereof).
 If you are not using a rotary encoder you'd probably still need to implement `RotaryEncoder` using the interface to capture the changes in range when menus are selected or editing starts.
-See the [IoAbstraction documentation](/ref-docs/ioabstraction/html/index.html) around rotary encoders.
+See the {{< refdocs title="IoAbstraction documentation" src="/ioabstraction/html/index.html" >}} around rotary encoders.

  [Back to tcMenu main page]({{< relref "tc-menu" >}})